 Horizontal and complex tears usually lead to parameniscal cysts whereas radial or vertical tears usually lead to perimeniscal cysts.

 There could be an associated articular cartilage injury or anterior cruciate ligament tear.
-Discoid meniscus are found to be associated too.
+Discoid meniscus is found to be associated too.

 The cyst alone is of little consequence but bigger cyst can cause discomfort.